kosl/ihipp-examples/docs/week5.md

 - Step 4: In the last iteration, we have Stride = 1 since we have just 2 elements in the array.
 We just add the values of these elements with IDs 0 and 1 to get the final sum.

 This kind of parallel reduction is called sequential addressing.
-If we have an array of N elements, we can do a parallel reduction in log<sub>2</sub>N steps.
+If we have an array of $N$ elements, we can do a parallel reduction in $\log_2 N$ steps.
 Programmatically we can do this kind of reduction with a reversed loop and strided threadID-based indexing.
 We will show in the next step how this is done in CUDA and OpenCL.
 We must also explain why reduction should be done with striding in shared memory.
 As you probably noticed in the comparison tables, the GPUs have different types of memories.
 Global memory is the slowest, and therefore access to it should be reduced to a minimum.
 Instead, shared memory (CUDA) or local memory (OpenCL) should be used.
 This type of memory is much faster than global memory but can be used only in a block of threads (or work-group of work-items).
 In it, threads or work-items can be synchronized.
 Striding access to memory is used to achieve coalescing, i.e., combining multiple memory accesses into a single transaction.

+See also:

 [Optimizing Parallel Reduction in CUDA](https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf)